microsoft/AppConsult-WinAppsModernizationWorkshop/Exercise6/README.md

     ![](../Manual/Images/AzureDevOpsPipelineSdkError.png)

     The error can be confusing at first, since we have specifically installed the .NET Core 3.0 SDK as one of the build tasks.
-The reason why it happens is that Visual Studio 2019, by default, doesn't use any preview version of .NET Core.
+The reason why it happens is that Visual Studio 2019, by default, doesn't use preview versions of .NET Core.
 If you remember, in Exercise 1 we had to enable an option to make it working.
 In the hosted agent this option isn't enabled, so Visual Studio will try to compile our WPF project with the latest stable version of .NET Core, which is 2.2, that doesn't support Windows desktop applications.

     A workaround is to add a **global.json** file to the repository folder to force the compiler to use the .NET Core 3.0 SDK version.